 Do you need support for Assetto Corsa Competizione?
 Please use the proper forum below and ALWAYS zip and attach the WHOLE "Logs" folder in your c:\users\*youruser*\AppData\Local\AC2\Saved.
 The "AppData" folder is hidden by default, check "Hidden items" in your Windows view properties.
 If you report a crash, ALWAYS zip and attach the WHOLE "Crashes" folder in the same directory.
+Do not post "I have the same issue" in an existing thread with a game crash, always open your own thread.
+Do not PM developers and staff members for personal troubleshooting and support.

 What are the differences between tyres compounds?